scriptituk/xfade-easing/README.md

 ### Overshoots

-The elastic and bounce easings overshoot and undershoot, causing some transitions to clip and others to show colour distortion.
+The elastic and back easings overshoot and undershoot, causing some transitions to clip and others to show colour distortion.

 Overshoot rendering can only access the two frames of data available.
 A wrapping strategy might work for simple horizontal/vertical effects whereby fetching X & Y pixel data is intercepted.